Tirzepatide versus Semaglutide for weight loss

 - at least 27 with at least 1 weight-related condition like high blood pressure

-If you feel Wegovy (semaglutide) or Mounjaro (tirzepatide) may be effective weight loss treatments for you, start a weight loss consultation with one of our doctors.
+If you feel Wegovy (semaglutide) or Mounjaro (tirzepatide) injections may be effective weight loss treatments for you, start a weight loss consultation with one of our doctors.

 How tirzepatide and semaglutide work